SkiFire13/master-thesis/chapters/3-algorithm.typ

 Each game expansion is normally followed by a strategy iteration step, which computes the play profile of each vertex and then tries to improve the current strategy.
 We can notice however that the play profiles of all the vertices are known right before the expansion, and if we keep the current strategies fixed, both for player 0 and 1, then the newer vertices cannot influence the play profiles for the existing vertices, since the existing strategies will force any play to remain within the edges in the old subgame.
 Hence, we can compute the play profiles for the newer vertices in isolation, and only then determine if the existing strategies can be improved given the newer vertices.

 It is known that a play profile on a vertex depends on the vertex itself and on the play profile of its successor according to the strategy for the player controlling that vertex.
-In particular, given a vertex $x$ and its successor $y$ we know the following:
+In particular, given a vertex $x$ and its successor $y$ we know the following about its play profile components $phi_0$, $phi_1$ and $phi_2$:

 $
   phi_0 (x) &= phi_0 (y) \